davidtavarez/pinky/README.md

 ## pinky - The PHP mini RAT

-Uploading a webshell is almost always the next step after exploiting a web vulnerability, but services like Cloudflare and the new generation of firewalls does a really good job preventing attackers to run commands in the target via HTTP or HTTPS.
+Uploading a webshell is almost always the next step after exploiting a web vulnerability, but services like Cloudflare and the new generation of firewalls do a really good job preventing attackers to run commands in the target via HTTP or HTTPS.
 Web filtering for content and whitelist applications policy can be easily exploited with a minimum effort and **pinky is a PoC** of that.

 ### How pinky is different?

-First, **pinky** try to find which function is enabled to run system commands; after finding which php function is the best, **all communication is encrypted**, so even the Firewall is enabled to check the traffic it won't be able to know whether the activity is malicious or not.
+First, **pinky** tries to find which function is enabled to run system commands; after finding which php function is the best, **all communication is encrypted**, so even the Firewall is enabled to check the traffic it won't be able to know whether the activity is malicious or not.
 Also, **pinky is able to communicate through any kind of proxy**.
 In addition of this, we need to send a Basic Authentication (completely, I know) to avoid others to communicate with the agent.

 ### How to use it.

-First, exploit the vulnerability founded on your target.
+First, exploit the vulnerability found on your target.

 Now, we're ready to generate our agent using the **built-in generator** like this: